 A 1936 view of Lang Station in today's Canyon Country, just east of the modern Shadow Pines

 exit off of state Route 14.
-This is actually the second Lang Station; the first one, built
+This is actually the fourth iteration of the depot (see below).

 Lang, the site of the 1876 golden spike

 ceremony that united northern and southern California, remained in use until the late 1960s